-Tajweed consists of two parts which related to the essence of their meaning:
+Tajweed consists of two parts both of which are related to the essence of their meaning:

-- The Scientific Tajweed: It is the knowledge of Tajweed rules and characteristics in the certified books.
-This part is a collective duty which means if a few Muslims learn and memorize it, it was made to fall from the others; but if no one does then all the Muslims are in sin.
-That is because it is one of the legal science and for that, there is a MUST to be in each of the Islamic countries of different languages tutors taught it.
-Allah Almighty said," And it is not for the believers to go forth [to battle] all at once.
-For there should separate from every division of them a group [remaining] to obtain understanding in the religion and warn their people when they return to them that they might be cautious."
-[Quran, At-Tawba-122]
+- The Scientific Tajweed: It is the knowledge of tajweed rules and characteristics in the certified books.
+This part is a collective duty which means if a few Muslims learn and memorize it, it is no longer a duty on other Muslims.
+But if no one does then all the Muslims are in error.
+Since it is one of the legal sciences it is obligatory that there be tutors learned in this area in all of the Islamic countries of different languages who can teach it to others.
+Allah said,” And it is not for the believers to go forth [to battle] all at once.
+For there should separate from every division of them a group [remaining] to obtain understanding in the religion and warn their people when they return to them that they might be cautious.”
+[Quran, At-Tawba:122]

-- The Practical Tajweed: It is the implementation of phonetic rules of Quranic recitation and reading Quran with tajweed as it was revealed to the Prophet Muhammed (Peace be upon him).
+- The Practical Tajweed: This is the implementation of phonetic rules of Quranic recitation and reading Quran with tajweed as it was revealed to the Prophet Muhammadﷺ.
 It is required upon every legally competent Muslim of a responsible age to perform religious duties in Islam and to recite Quran with tajweed properly.
-Allah Almighty said, "….And recite the Quran with measured recitation."
-[Quran, Al-Muzzammil-4]
+Allah said, “….And recite the Quran with measured recitation.”
+[Quran, Al-Muzzammil:4]